Trustable Compliance Report#

 AOU-06

-Brace initialization (e.g. json j{true};) is not used with the types basic_json, json, or ordered_json unless you want to create an object or array.
+The integrator shall ensure that brace initialization (e.g. json j{true};) is not used with the types basic_json, json, or ordered_json, unless an object or array is created.

 0.00